yifanjiang/lo_ooxml_harness/README.md

 A test documents management is supposed to play the major roles as:

 - The documents in the storage is mainly classified by file names
-- Easily generate sample documents:
+- Easily generate sample documents.
 As stated before, each of the testing topic should have 4 sample documents as:
     * OOXML for import testing
     * MSO03 for export testing
     * 2 PDFs for both respectively

   What we want to make it a bit easier is to provide one testing file, either OOXML or MSO03, then generate the reset 3 files automatically.